davidchua/vault2secrets/README.md

 Vault2Secrets is developed to solve the problem of syncing secrets stored on Hashicorp's Vault with Kubernetes.

-Its objective is to take secrets stored in Hashicorp Vault and return it as Kubernetes Secret Objects.

 ### Problem

 Operators want to allow Developers to self-deploy their apps onto Kubernetes without them having access to sensitive data that they need to use in the normal functioning of their apps.